patrickcsullivan/job_orch/README.md

 # Summary

-The `job_orch` library provides mechanisms for orchestrating jobs in an asynchronous, event-driven manner.
+The `job_orch` library provides abstractions for jobs that can be orchestrated in an asynchronous, event-driven manner.

 # Core concepts